 The suffixes are called honorifics.
 Generally they denote respect and are similar to our usage of Mr., Mrs., Dr., etc. The Chinese languages have tons of these honorifics and they can get very specific.
 For my futuristic culture, I simplified it to the following five honorifics used in the Eastern Commonwealth:

 -mèi: for a younger female

-I hear Scarlet is set in France.
+Why is Scarlet set in France?
 Have you ever been there?

 How much of the technology in The Lunar Chronicles could be real someday?

 Almost all of it!
 Yes, even cyborgs!
 Check out the Real-World Technology page to learn about how close we are to this science-fiction future.